2020–2021 McKay School Theme

 With the spring equinox this month, our minds are turned towards light and growth.
 Jeanna Nichols perfectly captures this sentiment in this month's message from the dean's office.

 The MSE faculty is hard at work getting their research published.
 Take a look at some of your

-recent accomplishments and be sure to congratulate Melissa Heath (CPSE) for receiving the
+colleagues' recent accomplishments and be sure to congratulate Melissa Heath (CPSE) for

 Melissa, described as a "stalwart" of UASP, was lauded for her perspective, knowledge, passion, collaboration, and commitment—and for her "beautiful eye for photography" at UASP events.
 Congratulations, Melissa!